MODFLOW-USGS/modflow6/DEVELOPER.md

 [`flopy`](https://github.com/modflowpy/flopy) is used throughout MODFLOW 6 tests to create, run and post-process models.

-Like MODFLOW 6, `flopy` is modular &mdash; for each MODFLOW 6 package there is generally a corresponding `flopy` plugin.
-Plugins are generated dynamically from DFN files stored in this repository under `doc/mf6io/mf6ivar/dfn`.
+Like MODFLOW 6, `flopy` is modular &mdash; for each MODFLOW 6 package there is generally a corresponding `flopy` package.
+Packages are generated dynamically from DFN files stored in this repository under `doc/mf6io/mf6ivar/dfn`.

 ##### `modflow-devtools`